AmehFelix/498Lab/README.md

 #### Branching
 This is the best way to coordinate multiple people working on the same GitHub project.

-In your local CLI, the command ```git checkout -b replace_with_branch_name``` will create a new branch or switch to that branch if it already exists.
+In your local CLI, the command ```git checkout -b replace_with_branch_name``` will create a new branch and switch to that branch.
 Changes here will not affect main .

 To merge branches to main, first switch to main ```git checkout main```